 UKRAINE AT WAR: STREET ART, POSTERS + POETRY

-I was in Kyiv, Ukraine for three weeks in August this year.
-I was taking photos, meeting artists, and gathering material for a book about popular art during the war.
-It is my second book on this theme, after Bosnian War Posters.
+I was in Kyiv, Ukraine, for three weeks in August 2022.
+I took photos, met artists, and gathered material for a book about popular art during the war.

-Ukraine At War will also include about 20 new poems written by Ukrainian citizens from all over the country.
+Ukraine At War - with a Foreword by Andrey Kurkov and an Introduction by Emma Mateo - will also include 18 new poems written by Ukrainian citizens from all over the country.

-Ukraine At War (320 pages) is almost ready.
-My publisher (Interlink Books) and I are currently commissioning the Foreword and Introduction.
-The book will be out in early 2023, and a portion of the sale price will go to charity to help Ukraine.
+Ukraine At War (320 pages) will be out in 2023, and a portion of the sale price will go to charity to help Ukraine.

 10 x 8 inches (25 x 20 cm) / Softback